 This policy is reviewed annually or earlier as required by changes to legislation or statutory guidance.

-The nominated trustee meets the DSL every term (six times a year) to monitor the effectiveness of this policy.
+The nominated trustee meets the DSL to monitor the effectiveness of this policy.
+This will be during committee meetings, Full Board, attending Safeguarding meetings or spot checks if needed.